wptide/docs/docs/sponsors.md

     </div>
 </div>

 Interested in supporting Tide?
-There’s a lot of work to get done and the project could use all the support it can get.
-If you’d like to become a corporate sponsor, contact <a href=“mailto:howdy@jonathanwold.com”>Jonathan Wold</a> to schedule a call.
+There's a lot of work to get done and the project could use all the support it can get.
+If you'd like to become a corporate sponsor, contact <a href="mailto:howdy@jonathanwold.com?subject=Tide Sponsorship">Jonathan Wold</a> to schedule a call.